 The wedding of your dreams wouldn't be complete without a beautiful cake.
 After all, it's one of the first things people see when they arrive at your reception.

 One of the oldest wedding traditions, the history of the wedding cake can be traced back to ancient Rome.
-Traditionally, Romans broke wheat or
+Traditionally, Romans broke wheat or barley over the bride and groom to symbolize good fortune and a successful marriage.
+This has evolved into the tradition we know today as the cutting of the cake.

 Choosing a wedding cake in Manila seems simple enough, especially if you've got your wedding style down to a T. If you think about it, however, there's a lot to narrow down: fondant or buttercream?
 Traditional or eccentric?
 Simple or intricate?
 Then the flavors: vanilla or chocolate?
 Banana or carrot?
 What about red velvet?